 Ofsted announce plans to inspect local authority child protection and services for children who are looked after under single framework.

 Sir Michael Wilshaw said that following discussions with local government representatives and after assessing the results of initial pilots, he had taken the decision to defer the proposed new multi-agency child protection inspections involving a number of other inspectorates, that had been planned for launch in June.
-He also said Ofsted would no longer be going ahead with plans to inspect services for looked after children separately.
+He also said Ofsted would no longer be going ahead with plans to separately inspect services for children looked after.

 Sir Michael said he had taken these decisions on two significant issues.